zriyansh/signoz.io/docs/aws-monitoring/rds-logs.md

        print("Time difference exceeds 3 days.
 Function will not run.")
 ```

-Feel free to modify any part of the code if you wish to.
+Feel free to modify any part of the code according to your requirements.

 ---